Spanish Immersion in the City of Eternal Spring

 In the classes at Universidad Internacional English is forbidden.
 Even beginners communicate solely in Spanish.
 My professor Elizabeth handles this challenge gracefully.
 Her ability to explain complex ideas using a basic Spanish vocabulary takes incredible talent and creativity.
 All of the professors here have such skills and all have degrees in Education or attend university to acquire such degrees.
 The professors of advanced elective courses hold degrees in their specialty and it shows.

-Professor José Aspe wears his long hair, and dresses in baggy pants and red sweatshirt.
+Professor José Aspe wears his long hair and dresses in baggy pants and a red sweatshirt.
 He conveys the brilliance of sophisticated cool, reminding me of many English teachers I studied with in college in the States.

-Classes are relaxing.
-Although some students study for companies or universities and need grades, emphasis is placed upon improvement.
+The classes are relaxing.
+Although some students study for companies or universities and need grades, the emphasis is placed upon improvement.
 Tests merely measure where students should be in the weeks ahead.
 Conversations at home with Mexican families or out in the city of Cuernavaca are the real measure of success.
 Understanding the family over lunch will mean more to a student than any grade.